revolutionisme/ds-and-algo-nanodegree/P1-Show-me-the-data-structure/Problem_3/explanation_3.md

 Time Complexity:

-encoding() - O(n) - where n is the number of characters in the original data decoding() - O(m) - where m is the encoded message
+encoding() - O(n) - where n is the number of characters in the original data decoding() - O(m) - where m is the number of characters in the encoded message (This is indeed log m as the dictionary is used rather than the tree)

-Space COmplexity:
+Space Complexity:

 encoding() - O(n) - data is stored as frequency of characters and then a heap and finally the encoder and decoder dict but they all store max n entries if no duplicates.